Skip to main content

 Ocean Acidification

 The amount of CO2 in the atmosphere is increasing, due to the burning of fossil fuels.
-How do these changes affect the chemistry of the ocean?
+How do these changes affect ocean chemistry?